TutorialsLast Updated Jul 1, 202410 min read

 Add the Docker image name as an environment variable with the environment name IMAGE_NAME.
 Assign it a unique name as a value.

-Currently, your CircleCI configuration only runs your tests.
-You will need to modify it so that it first runs the tests, then builds a Docker image and pushes it to Docker Hub if all the tests pass.
+Your CircleCI configuration only runs your tests.
+You will need to modify it so that it runs the tests first, then builds a Docker image and pushes it to Docker Hub if all the tests pass.

 Add a deploy job to your config.yml file like this: